ttelcl/LcRunTools/Lcl.RunLib/DesignSamples/README.md

-* There is no need to modify the path explicitly, like the actual virtual environment activation script does: the directory where the command to execute resides is automatically prepended by `runapp`, unless you opt out of that feature explicitly
+* There is no need to modify the path explicitly, like the actual virtual environment activation script does: the directory where the command to execute resides is automatically prepended by `lcrun`, unless you opt out of that feature explicitly
 * Since this appdef has no base, it doesn't really matter if you use the `tobase` or the `frombase` section.
 By convention use the `frombase` one.